ravinaenu/blog-app-worknow/README.txt

 	# CRUD functionality for Blogs with Real Time updates
 	# Login & Signup for the Users
 	# Pokemon Avatar & Unique Color Theme for each users
 	# Clean UI with the help of Sementic UI library
+	# the blogs are displayed in a sorted manner, latest updated blog post at the top

 Limitations: